-To apply for a plot at Elder Stubbs – We currently have a small waiting list.
+To apply for a plot at Elder Stubbs – We currently have waiting list of about 10 people.
 Please refer to details lower down the page.

 Estate Manager: Phil Creme Telephone: 07944 417289 (For allotment plot enquiries, site visit etc.)